All news

 Beginning next year, these changes will impact the game in all U.S. states and territories that play Mega Millions:

 • Improved odds: Your chances of winning the jackpot just got better.
-The exact details of the odds improvement haven't been released yet, but officials promise it will be significant.
+The odds will improve from 1 in 302 million to 1 in 290 million.

-• Bigger jackpots: Expect more frequent and larger starting jackpots.
-Combining larger starting jackpots, increased ticket sales from the higher price, and improved odds will lead to bigger jackpots more frequently.
+• Bigger jackpots: Expect bigger jackpots to happen more frequently, and larger starting jackpots.
+The starting jackpot is increasing from $20 million to $50 million.
+The combination of larger starting jackpots and increased ticket sales from the higher price will lead to bigger jackpots more frequently.

 • Built-in multiplier: Every play automatically increases your non-jackpot winnings by 2x, 3x, 4x, 5x, or even 10x, up to $10 million.
 This means you could win a million-dollar prize even if you don't match all five white balls.

 • No breakeven prizes: Every win is a winning win.
-There will be no more small prizes that only cover the ticket cost.
+There will be no more small prizes that just cover the cost of the ticket.

 • Price change: Tickets will cost $5 per play, making it the first price adjustment in over 20 years.
 The previous price increase was from $1 to $2 in 2017.

-There will no longer be a multiplier that can increase your winnings by up to 5 times.
-The Just the Jackpot option will also be removed, meaning you can no longer choose to only play for the jackpot.
+The Megaplier and Just the Jackpot add-ons will also be removed.
 However, the new game matrix and built-in multiplier will make it easier to win a big prize.

 The drawings will continue to be held on Tuesdays and Fridays at 11 p.m.
 ET.